osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysis.md

 We will show how AADL and EMV2 can be used in this process.
 In terms of notation, we will demonstrate the use of EMV2 at three levels of abstraction:

- 1. error propagations and flows: early for FHA, forward impact analysis (FMEA) typically single source to identify impact; backward propagation to identify all potential contributors to a catastrophic or major event (in FTA format); common cause analysis to identify shared resources or functions (CMA/CCA).
-This level does not take into account any safety system/fault management design.
+ 1. error propagations and flows: early for FHA, for impact analysis (FMEA) typically single source tracing forward to identify impact; backward propagation to identify all potential contributors to a catastrophic or major event (in FTA format); common cause analysis to identify shared resources or functions (CMA/CCA).
 The level of specification detail corresponds to that of the Fault Propagation and Transformation Calculus (FPTA) of York University.
  2. Component error behavior specifications: identification of failure modes, Types of component failures (error events), error behavior logic to reflect redundancy of external input and redundancy of subcomponents.
+This level can take into account any safety system/fault management design such as reudnant input or parts.
- 3. Compositional error behavior in terms of subcomponent behavior to determine initial system reliability based on a parts model, and to identify the starting point for a deductive fault impact analysis of safety systems.
+ 3. Compositional error behavior (failure modes) in terms of subcomponent error behavior to determine initial system reliability based on a parts model.
+It can be used to generate a composite parts fault tree.

 ##The Example Model